Scholastinae: Biology

 Little is known of the biology of Scholastines.
 Adults have been taken on leaves of bananas - Musa Musa, rubber - Hevea Hevea, coconuts - Cocos Cocos, Xanthorrhoea Xanthorrhoea, Eucalyptus Eucalyptus and Macrozamia Macrozamia.
 Habitats in which they are encountered range therefore from rainforest, dry forests, coastal forest, coastal heaths, and agricultural land.
 Larvae are sometimes associated with the sap runs of boring beetles, but the association is unclear and requires further investigation.

 Biogeography

-Without doubt, the largest concentration of species of Scholastinae occurs in the Austalasian region.
+Without doubt, the largest concentration of species of Scholastinae occurs in the Australasian region.
 The subfamily is entirely absent from the Americas and the Palaearctic.
 There are five genera known from the Afrotropical region, seven from the Oriental (five of which also occur in the Australasia region) and 12 from Australasia.
 Naupoda and Scholastes are the only two genera to be distributed across all three regions and Paryphodes is found in both the Afrotropical and Australasian regions.